benjhar/foldingathome/README.md

 [![Downloads](https://pepy.tech/badge/jokeapi)](https://pepy.tech/downloads/foldingathome)

-A Python wrapper for the Folding@Home api
+This is a Python wrapper for Folding@Home's statistics APIs.

+With this wrapper, you can access team and donor information.